Delaware Route 6

 Delaware Route 6 (DE 6) is a state highway in Kent County, Delaware.
-It runs from Maryland Route 291 (MD 291) at the Maryland border west of Blackiston to the Delaware Bay in Woodland Beach.
+It runs from Maryland Route 291 (MD 291) at the Maryland border west of Blackiston east to the Delaware Bay in Woodland Beach.
 The route passes through rural areas of northern Kent County as well as the towns of Clayton and Smyrna.
 DE 6 intersects DE 42 in Blackiston, DE 15 in Clayton, DE 300 and U.S. Route 13 (US 13) in Smyrna, and DE 9 to the east of Smyrna.
 The road was built as a state highway during the 1920s and 1930s and received the DE 6 designation by 1936.
 The easternmost part of the route was paved in the 1960s and the route was moved to its current alignment bypassing downtown Smyrna by the 1990s.

 Route description

 DE 6 begins at the Maryland border, where the road continues west into that state as MD 291.
 From the state line, the route heads east on two-lane undivided Millington Road, passing through the Blackiston Wildlife Area.
 The road runs through areas of woods and farms with some homes.
 In the community of Blackiston, DE 6 intersects the western terminus of DE 42, which heads southeast toward the town of Kenton, and Longridge Road.
 The route continues east through more agricultural areas and reaches a junction with DE 15, at which point residential development near the road increases.
 DE 15 turns east to form a concurrency with DE 6.
 Upon reaching the western edge of the town of Clayton, DE 15 splits from DE 6 by heading to the north.

 DE 6 proceeds northeast through Clayton on Main Street, where it passes homes along with a few businesses.
 In Clayton, the road crosses the Delmarva Central Railroad's Delmarva Subdivision line at-grade north of the former Clayton Railroad Station as it turns more to the east.
 The route continues into the town of Smyrna, where it becomes Smyrna Clayton Boulevard.
 Shortly after entering Smyrna, DE 6 crosses Greens Branch and intersects DE 300, where it turns northeast onto West Glenwood Avenue and forms a concurrency with DE 300.
 The two routes pass a mix of homes and businesses before gaining a center left-turn lane past the Main Street junction and entering a commercial area in the northern part of Smyrna as East Glenwood Avenue.
 Here, the road widens into a divided highway before intersecting US 13.
 At this point, DE 300 ends and DE 6 turns southeast to form a concurrency with US 13.
 The two routes pass more businesses on four-lane divided North Dupont Boulevard.
 DE 6 splits from US 13 by heading to the east on two-lane undivided East Commerce Street, running through residential areas.
 The route passes over the DE 1 toll road without an interchange and leaves Smyrna.